boom-astro/boom-paper/README.md

 calkit overleaf sync
 ```

-To run the benchmarks and build the paper, execute:
+To run the benchmarks, analyze the logs, generate the figures,
+and build the paper, execute:

 ```sh
 calkit run